LineageOS/lineage_wiki/_includes/templates/device_build.md

 export USE_CCACHE=1
 ```

 and adding that line to your `~/.bashrc` file.
-Then, specify the maximum amount of disk space you want `ccache` to use by typing this from the top of your Android tree:
+Then, specify the maximum amount of disk space you want `ccache` to use by typing this:

 ```
-prebuilts/misc/linux-x86/ccache/ccache -M 50G
+ccache -M 50G
 ```

 where `50G` corresponds to 50GB of cache.
 This needs to be run once.
 Anywhere from 25GB-100GB will result in very noticeably increased build speeds